opendatahub-io/odh-manifests/tests/README.md

 might want to change those files to get the behavior that you're looking for.
 After you make changes, you will need to rebuild the test image with `make build`.

+If you'd like to run the tests against an instance that already has Open Data Hub installed, you can edit the Makefile to set `SKIP_INSTALL=true` and that will cause the test run to skip the installation process and will only run the tests.

+If you'd like to run a single test instead of all tests, you can edit the Makefile to set the TESTS_REGEX variable `TESTS_REGEX=<name of the test to run>`.
+That will only run the test that you specify instead of all of the tests.

 # Running tests manually

 Note when running on a **mac** you may need to do the following: